srstanic/ios-architecture-example-app/README.md

-MobileShop is an example project with a couple of screens representing a simplified shopping experience.
+MobileShop is an example iOS application project with a couple of screens representing a simplified shopping experience.

 The app includes:
 * launch screen